thme808/learnToDev/Cloud/AZ104/AZ104 dump.md

 * B. Stop the VM that the data disk must be attached to.
 * C. Detach the data disk. ✔️
 * D. Delete the VM that includes the data disk.

-## Topic1/Question18
-You need to deploy a number of Azure virtual machines (VMs) using Azure Resource Manager (ARM) templates.
-You have been informed that the VMs will be included in a single availability set.
-You are required to make sure that the ARM template you configure allows for as many VMs as possible to remain accessible in the event of fabric failure or maintenance.
-Which of the following is the value that you should configure for the **platformFaultDomainCount** property?
-* A. 10
-* B. 30
-* C. Min Value
-* D. Max Value ✔️

-## Topic1/Question19
-Which of the following is the value that you should configure for the **platformUpdateDomainCount** property?
-* A. 10
-* B. 20 ✔️
-* C. 30
-* D. 40

-> Each virtual machine in your availability set is assigned an update domain and a fault domain by the underlying Azure platform.
-Each availability set can be configured with **up to three fault domains and twenty update domains**.

 ## Topic1/Question20
 You have downloaded an Azure Resource Manager (ARM) template to deploy numerous virtual machines (VMs).
 The ARM template is based on a current VM, but must be adapted to reference an administrative password.